coderefinery/git-intro/_episodes/02-basics.md

 refer to Git as a version control system.
 Git need to maintain records to provide this time-travel functionality.
 These records and associated information are called a Git repository.
 The Git repository it self is a set of files and kept inside a sub-folder called ".git".

+## How Git operates and some terms.
+Lets have an simplified overview on how Git operates before we jump in to our example.
+We said that Git can navigate back to an older version of a file using the information stored in the git-repository.
+In operational point of view, what Git actually does is to take the folder where the file reside back in time to the point where the file had the composition we asked.
+We call this point a snapshot.
+This means that if some other file has a different composition in addition to our files of interest at this snapshot, we will loose the modifications done to that file as well.
+The following diagram from https://git-scm.com illustrated this point

 ## Tracking a guacamole recipe with Git